factory-x-contributions/charts/README.md

 Helm charts per Factory-X sub-product might be kept due to clarity reasons.

 The Dev Helm repository will be updated once a day.

-### Stable repository

-Stable repository will contain all Helm charts versions of Factory-X sub-products associated with an official Factory-X release.
-Helm charts associated with Factory-X versions which have reached its end of lifetime, will be removed from the stable repository.

-The Stable Helm repository will be updated when a new Factory-X release or a patch update is released.

 ## Usage